aau-claaudia/hpc/docs/ucloud/guides/sensitive-data-on-ucloud.md

 ### Applications
 -  It is **not allowed** to add a public link when running applications.

+### Guides
+- When using our guides, please check the "Approved Data Classification Level" icons at the top of each guide to ensure it is approved for sensitive data.

 ### Completing a Project
 - Upon project completion:
   - Delete all data from the UCloud platform.